dvdzkwsk/react-redux-starter-kit/README.md

 ### Configuration

 Basic project configuration can be found in `~/config/index.js`.
 Here you'll be able to redefine your src and dist directories, as well as tweak what ports Webpack and WebpackDevServer run on.
+You'll also be able to configure what packages webpack should treat as vendor dependencies.

 Webpack
 -------